oracle-livelabs/developer/visual-builder/studio/extend-apps/create-appui/create-appui.md

 ### About this lab

-An App UI is simply an application that takes the form of VB Studio flows and pages.
+An App UI is an application that takes the form of VB Studio flows and pages.
 Pages within the App UI take shape within the Designer, a rich graphical user interface that lets you design and develop your app by dragging and dropping components on a page.
 These components—all based on the open-source Oracle JavaScript Extension Toolkit (JET)—enable you to create rich UIs that span multiple devices.

 You also have access to page templates based on Redwood, the Oracle standard for user experience.
 Redwood page templates include a rich set of user interface elements and provide a consistent look and feel across your app's pages.
 They also provide a responsive user experience, which means your app will adjust to the device accessing it.